damongolding/immich-kiosk/README.md

 > ```

 > [!IMPORTANT]
-> Offline Mode will only use your base config (ENV or config.yaml), it will not use any url parameters.
+> Offline Mode configuration options cannot be overridden via URL parameters (aside from the use_offline_mode flag).

 Offline Mode allows you to download assets for offline viewing.
 This feature is useful when you want to view your photos without an active connection to Immich (after download).